Endoscopic lifting of simple supercuspidal representations of SO(2n+1) to GL(2n): Introduction

-We remark that the simple supercuspidality of the lifting of a simple supercuspidal representation $\pi'$ of $\SO_{2n+1}(F)$ to $\GL_{2n}(F)$ was proved in \cite{Adrian:2015aa} under the assumption that $p\geq(2+e)(2n+1)$, where $e$ is the ramification index of $F$ over $\Q_p$.
+We remark that the liftings of simple supercuspidal representations of $\SO_{2n+1}(F)$ to $\GL_{2n}(F)$ were determined in \cite{MR3518182} under the assumption that $p\geq(2+e)(2n+1)$, where $e$ is the ramification index of $F$ over $\Q_p$.
 Hence our results are new for odd primes less than $(2+e)(2n+1)$.
-In his proof, he uses the stability of the character of $\pi'$ in \cite{MR3402796}, M{\oe}glin's result about the stability of $L$-packets in \cite{MR3220932}, and special arguments for discrete series representations of $\GL_{2n}(F)$.
-On the other hand, in our proof, the stability of the characters of $\pi'$ is naturally deduced from Arthur's theorem.
+In his proof, he uses the stability of the characters of simple supercuspidal representations of $\SO_{2n+1}(F)$ in \cite{MR3402796}, M{\oe}glin's result about the stability of $L$-packets in \cite{MR3220932}, and special arguments for discrete series representations of $\GL_{2n}(F)$.
+On the other hand, in our proof, the stability is naturally deduced from Arthur's theorem.

-We also remark that our method is basically valid for any other group.
+We also remark that our method based on the endoscopic character relation is basically valid for other classical groups.
 For example, a quasi-split unitary group $\mathrm{U}_{E/F}(N)$ is a twisted endoscopic group for $\mathrm{Res}_{E/F}(\GL_N)$, where $E/F$ is a quadratic extension of $p$-adic fields.
-The endoscopic classification of representations for these groups have also been established in \cite{MR3338302}, and we can apply the same argument for them.
-This case is in progress now.
+The endoscopic classification of representations for these groups has also been established in \cite{MR3338302}, and we can apply the same argument for them.
+We proved the same type result when $E$ is unramified over $F$ in \cite{Oi:2016aa}, and the other cases are in progress now.

 Finally, we explain the organization of this paper.
-In Section 2, we review some fundamental properties about Iwahori subgroups and simple supercuspidal representations.
+In Section \ref{sec:ssc}, we review some fundamental properties about Iwahori subgroups and simple supercuspidal representations.
 In addition, we introduce the notion of affine genericity for elements in Iwahori subgroups, which will play important roles in a comparison of characters.
-In Section 3, we compute the characters of simple supercuspidal representations of twisted $\GL_{2n}(F)$ and standard $\SO_{2n+1}(F)$ for affine generic elements.
-In Section 4, we investigate the norm correspondence for $\GL_{2n}$ and $\SO_{2n+1}$.
+In Section \ref{sec:char}, we compute the characters of simple supercuspidal representations of the twisted $\GL_{2n}(F)$ and $\SO_{2n+1}(F)$ at affine generic elements.
+In Section \ref{sec:norm}, we investigate the norm correspondence for $\GL_{2n}$ and $\SO_{2n+1}$.
 The norm correspondence is used to formulate the endoscopic character relation.
-We determine norms of affine generic elements and compute their transfer factors.
-In Section 5, we first recall the endoscopic character relation in \cite{MR3135650}.
-Then we determine the liftings of simple supercuspidal representations by combining it with the results in Sections 3 and 4.
-In Appendix A, we list some properties about the Gauss sum and the Kloosterman sum.
+We determine norms of some special affine generic elements and compute their transfer factors.
+In Section \ref{sec:main}, we first recall the endoscopic character relation in \cite{MR3135650}.
+Then we determine the liftings of simple supercuspidal representations by combining the endoscopic character relation with the results in Sections \ref{sec:char} and \ref{sec:norm}.
+In Appendix \ref{sec:Kl}, we list some properties about Gauss and Kloosterman sums.